fannam/SoICT-LLM-Pruner/README.md

 tokenizer = AutoTokenizer.from_pretrained("meta-llama/Llama-3.2-1b")

 # Prepare your calibration dataset
-# The dataset should be a list of texts or a DataLoader
+# The dataset should a DataLoader
 ```

 ### 3. Estimate Component Importance